o2r-project/o2r-bagtainers/INDEX.md

 - **Issues** during re-run of the analysis
   - "pandoc: Filter pandoc-citeproc not found \n Error: pandoc document conversion failed with error 85"
     - Install system dependency `pandoc-citeproc` > fixed
-  - `rgdal` is not a dependecy in the package, but is needed, see https://github.com/vwmaus/dtwSat/issues/1
+  - `rgdal` is not a dependecy in the package, but is needed, see https://github.com/vwmaus/dtwSat/issues/1 - add as suggested package
+    - can install suggested packages, but dependencies = TRUE does NOT install suggested packages of dependencies.
-  - `ggplot2` is not properly loaded by the RMarkdown document, see https://github.com/vwmaus/dtwSat/issues/1
+  - `ggplot2` is not properly loaded by the RMarkdown document, see https://github.com/vwmaus/dtwSat/issues/1 - load the package in the document
-- Validation of the input bag with `bagit-python`
+- Validation of the input bag with `bagit-python` from within the `Bagtainer.R` file
   - https://github.com/LibraryOfCongress/bagit-python
   - Using a script copied to the container at `/validate.py`
   - Alternatively could just use `bagit.py --validate /bag` but would not be able to exit with 1 then
+  - As argued in `0006`, the container might actually not be the best place to do this.

 - Build and run with the `Makefile` in the project root, or go to bash:
   - `make bagtainer=0007`
   - `make bagtainer=0007 cmd=/bin/bash`

+## 0007-1

+A variant of `0007` with intentional changes to file `data/wd/README.md` to check the diff functionality.

+- `make bagtainer=0007-1`

 ## 0008
 Content of this bag is based on the JStatSoft paper "spacetime: Spatio-Temporal Data in R" by Edzer Pebesma.